Toronto Awaba Stags FC

-Toronto Awaba Football Club are an Australian semi-professional soccer club based in Toronto, Newcastle, Australia.
-The club are currently playing in the fourth tier of Australian soccer, the Northern New South Wales NewFM Football League.
-The team was relegated from the NBN State Football League at the end of the 2010 season.
+Toronto Awaba Football Club are an Australian semi-professional football club based in Toronto, Newcastle, Australia.
+The club are currently playing in the second division in the Northern New South Wales football leagues known as Northern League One.
+The club was relegated from the NBN State Football League at the end of the 2010 season.
+The club won the 2023 Northern League One minor premiership and reached the 2024 promotion/relegation final.

 History

 Originally formed in 1922 by the then Awaba Cricket Club, the football team was playing on a small ground of literally dug out bush.
 In these times there was no change-room facilities and only local social clubs would come to play such as Barnsley and Teralba.
 It was now a decision was made to find a new suitable ground for the club.
 After this move Toronto Awaba was invited into the competition football season, in which it gained a total of 3 points in its first two seasons.
 However the following season in 1947 the club ran out premiers by a big margin.
 Although it was not until 1957 in which they were promoted to the State First Division for the first time.
 There the Stags have stayed tasting some success throughout their time in the State Football League.